Smitabhat9/Power-bi-project/README.md

-Primary KPI’s – Total Casualties by Accident Severity for Current Year and YoY growth Secondary KPI’s - Total Casualties with respect to vehicle type for Current Year Monthly trend showing comparison of casualties for Current Year and Previous Year Casualties by Road Type for Current year
+Primary KPI’s – Total Casualties by Accident Severity for Current Year and YoY growth Secondary KPI’s - Total Casualties with respect to vehicle type for Current Year Monthly trend showing comparison of casualties for Current Year and Previous Year Casualties by Road Type for Current year,Current Year Casualties by Area/ Location & by Day/ Night.
-Current Year Casualties by Area/ Location & by Day/ Night Total Casualties and Total Accidents by Location
+Total Casualties and Total Accidents by Location.